VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   at 2.5 minutes since that was profitable yesterday.
   * It may be inconsequential because if the prices oscillate too much, there may be nothing I can do.
 We'll see.

+### 2021-05-18:
+#### Performance

+* Total: $13.88
+  * AAPL (-$0.11): 3/20
+  * AMD (-$0.07): 6/31
+  * BA ($1.15): 9/34
+  * FB (-$1.59): 5/28
+  * MSFT (-$0.50): 7/28
+  * NIO (-$0.46): 4/23
+  * SNAP (-$0.99): 7/39
+  * SQ (-$1.67): 1/4
+  * TSLA ($18.12): 14/28

+* Profitable Days in a Row: 1

+#### Remarks
+* The last two days had large losses (both ~ > $10)
+* Today, most securities lost, but the overall win was secured by TSLA's big win.
+* Most other securities, except for SQ and FB, only suffered modest losses
+* I observed a few things about the frequent losses:
+  1. Using the short-term buy-sell ratio as an indicator seemed to result in premature losses.
+  2. Often, the max profit had long since been attained with no sign of being exceeded.
+  3. Loser positions were at one point profitable.
+  4. Positions often open in loss territory as the price blow past the price when the order was opened before quickly reversing.
+* To address 1, I reverted to exiting when the long-term buy-sell ratio fell beneath a given threshold.
+* To address 2 & 3, I am marking a `max_profit_timestamp` on the order to be
+  set at the time the max profit is attained.
+When the time elapsed since that timestamp is set exceeds a threshold, I will close the order.
+* I also changed the open order to be a limit, instead of market, order.
+* To address 4, I converted open orders to be limit orders whose price is the `current_price` when the order was opened.
+  * The danger with this is that the order never executes since the price blows past the `limit_price`.
+  * To address this I cancel the order if it has been 30 seconds since its opening, as measured by a new `timestamp` attribute that I introduced to order.

+#### Next Thing(s) to Try
+* Close when time since `max_profit_timestamp` exceeds 30 seconds.